 Priority B projects use multiple strategies to reduce and remove contaminants in our local creeks, streams and bays.
 Along with mercury treatment systems in our reservoirs, projects under this priority prevent toxins from entering waterways by working with municipalities and other agencies across the region to reduce runoff pollution.
-In addition to carrying forward existing projects, the priority would include funding to support the implementation of green stormwater infrastructure.
-It would also continue projects to provide rapid emergency response to hazardous materials spills, as well as to support public education and volunteer cleanup efforts.
+In addition to carrying forward existing projects, the priority would include funding to support the new green stormwater infrastructure.
+It would also continue projects that provide rapid emergency response to hazardous materials spills as well as support volunteer cleanup efforts.